michaelyuancb/motiontrans/README.md

 ## TODO List

- - [ ] Update Paper and Bibtex to the final Arxiv version (before 10.1)
+ - [ ] Update Paper and Bibtex to the final Arxiv version (before 10.1), also add Arxiv link at the beginning of this README.
  - [ ] Release Full MotionTrans Dataset (before 10.8).
- - [ ] Release pretrained MotionTrans-DP checkpoints (before 10.8).
  - [ ] Release human data collection toolkit. (before 10.15).

 ## Installation